Port Charlotte DUI Lawyers

 Port Charlotte DUI Frequently Asked Questions

 Will a DUI conviction give me a criminal record?
 Yes.
-A Driving Under the Influence conviction will result will appear on your criminal record.
-This can affect your ability to gain obtain certain jobs or professional licensing.
-However, when you retain an attorney and depending on your unique legal situation, there may be an opportunity to plead the DUI charges down or participate in special first-time offender programs designed to help the first-time offender avoid a criminal record.
+A Driving Under the Influence (DUI) conviction will appear on your criminal record.
+This can affect your ability to obtain certain jobs or professional licensing.
+However, depending on your unique legal situation, and with the legal services of an experienced defence attorney, there may be opportunities to plead the DUI charges down or participate in special first-time offender programs designed to help the first-time offender avoid a criminal record.